GSA/digitalgov.gov/content/posts/2015-06-30-celebrating-parks-creating-connections-nps-prepares-for-2016-centennial.md

 ---
-url: /2015/06/30/celebrating-parks-creating-connections-nps-prepares-for-2016-centennial/
 date: 2015-06-30 2:06:40 -0400
 title: 'Celebrating Parks, Creating Connections: NPS Prepares for 2016 Centennial'
 summary: ' Planning your next national park adventure (from the comfort of your couch) is easier than ever with a new website, Find Your Park.com.
-Launched on April 2nd, the mobile-friendly FindYourPark.com was designed and launched by the National Park Foundation (NPF), the non-profit'
+Launched on April 2nd, the mobile-friendly FindYourPark.com was designed and launched by the National Park Foundation (NPF), the'
 authors:
   - awichman
 categories: